RustMagazine/rustmagazine/content/issue-1/vecdeque-resize-optimization.md

 > This is the first article on **pr-demystifying** topics.
 Each article labeled **pr-demystifying** will attempt to demystify the details behind the PR.

-Last month, when I was browsing the rust-lang repo's PR list, PR [#104435](https://github.com/rust-lang/rust/pull/104435)  (`VecDeque::resize should re-use the buffer in the passed-in element`) caught my eye.
-Seems pretty interesting.
-I wonder why we need to optimize `VecDeque::resize()`?
-Where does the old version suck?
-How did the author optimize the new version?
-After diving into the PR code, I figured it out.
+While browsing the rust-lang repository's list of pull requests last month, I came across PR [#104435](https://github.com/rust-lang/rust/pull/104435), titled `VecDeque::resize should re-use the buffer in the passed-in element`.
+This PR caught my attention because it seemed interesting and I wanted to understand more about it.
+I began to wonder why it was necessary to optimize `VecDeque::resize()` and how the old version might be lacking.
+I also wanted to know how the author had optimized the new version.
+After delving into the code in the PR, I was able to gain a deeper understanding of these issues.

 ## VecDeque::resize()